 The Inyo County Recorder has maintained copies of all recorded land transaction since the county was formed in 1866.
 The County Recorder is responsible to preserve this information permanently.
-Recording land ownership documents is not a legal requirement.
-However, recording your documents with the Country Recorder creates a permanent record of your homeownership even if your original documents are lost or stolen.

 How do I find or request a copy of a document?